Concordium/concordium.github.io/source/testnet/see-also/glossary.rst

 receives an encrypted transfer.
 When the account makes an encrypted transfer it can use a number of encrypted amounts from this list as inputs to the transfer.

-.. _glossary-shielding:

 .. _glossary-shielded-transfer:

 Shielded transfer
 =================

-Transfer from :ref:`shielded balance<glossary-shielded-balance>` of an account to a :ref:`shielded balance<glossary-shielded-balance>`.
+Transfer from :ref:`shielded balance<glossary-shielded-balance>` of an account to a :ref:`shielded balance<glossary-shielded-balance>` of another account.
 The amount that is transferred is only visible to the sender and the receiver.

+.. _glossary-shielding:

 Shielding
 =========